 It is important that the student understand that he/she is solely responsible for the success of the thesis/practicum.
-The student needs to be in charge of completing all paperwork for ITSC, CGOP, Registrar, etc., and for meeting all deadlines to matriculate successfully.
+The student needs to be in charge of completing all paperwork for ITSC, CGOP, registrar, etc., and for meeting all deadlines to matriculate successfully.
 The student will need to contact these offices well ahead of the semester in which he/she plans to graduate to ensure that all deadlines can and will be met.

 Master of Arts Degree Requirements

-Course Requirements Credit Hours
+Course Requirements Co redit Hours

 Choose one of the following: 3

 TSC 510.
-Seminar in Technical and Scientific Communication
+Seminar in Technical and Scientific Communi cation

 TSC 520.
-Technical and Scientific Communication for Nonnative Speakers of English
+Technical and Scientific Communication for N Speakers of English lonnative

 TSC 530.
-Research Methods in Technical and Scientific Communication 3
+Research Methods in Technical and Scientific 3

+Communication

 TSC 540.
 Technical and Scientific Editing 3

 TSC 695.
-Internship in Technical and Scientific Communication 3
+Internship in Technical and Scientific Communication on 3

 Thesis or Practicum 6

+TSC 700.
+Thesis

 TSC 701.
 Practicum

 Choose at least six of the following: 18

 TSC 545.
-Ethical and Legal Issues in Technical and Scientific Communication
+Ethical and Legal Issues in Technical and Scie entific

+Communication

 TSC 550.
 Organizational Communication

 TSC 555.
 Managerial Communication

 TSC 560.
 Scientific Rhetoric

 TSC 570.
-Rhetorical Theory: Classical Through Renaissance
+Rhetorical Theory: Classical Through Renaiss

 TSC 580.
-Rhetorical Theory: Enlightenment through Contemporary
+Rhetorical Theory: Enlightenment through Co ntemporary

 TSC 590.
 Intercultural Technical Communication

 TSC 610.
 Publication Management

 TSC 615.
 Document Design

 TSC 620.
 Science Writing

 TSC 625.
 Government Writing

 TSC 630.
 Legal Writing

 TSC 635.
 Medical Writing

 TSC 640.
 Proposal and Grant Writing

+TSC 645.
+Documentation of Computer Technologies

+TSC 650.
+Electronic and Online Publication

+TSC 655.
+Electronic Graphic Design

+TSC 670.
+Teaching Technical and Scientific Communica ition

+TSC 680.
+Readings in Technical and Scientific Commun ication

+TSC 690.
+Special Issues in Technical and Scientific Cor nmunication